Async Rust in Three Parts

 }

-Making several calls at the same time looks like this:Unlike the version with threads above, you'll always see this version print its start messages in order, and you'll usually see it print the end messages in order too.
+Making several calls to foo at the same time looks like this:Unlike the version with threads above, you'll always see this version print its start messages in order, and you'll usually see it print the end messages in order too.
 However, it's possible for the end messages to appear out of order, because Tokio's timer implementation is complicated.

 #[tokio::main]